Skip to main content

 • There are no authentication boundaries between tenants

-• The application makes 47 API calls on every page load
+• The application repeats unnecessary API calls on every page load

 • There are hardcoded secrets in the repository